mitin001/transcriber/blog/real-time-bill-maher/what-this-comedian-said.md

 Religion is still considered a norm in the American society.
 Even in the 21st century it is unpopular to have no religious affiliation.

 > Even an intellectual president like Obama, who admits to being a “secular humanist” (wink wink—atheist), had to pretend to be religious.
 No one has been able to admit their shameful secret: “I don’t believe in ghosts.”

+At the heart of religion is the belief that human beings should be shamed and shunned for their sexual desires.
+An attempt to control people through this sort of emotional blackmail still drives many of our government's policymakers.

+> This creepy substrain of Catholic conservatives who think “limited government” means government should put a limit on people’s sex lives.